Risk Factors Dashboard

 Business continuity, disaster recovery and incident response plans.

-We also expect our suppliers to follow the same industry-standard security practices that we follow.
+We also expect our suppliers and third-party service providers to follow the same industry-standard security practices that we follow.
 Despite having thorough due diligence, onboarding, and cybersecurity assessment processes in place for our suppliers, the responsibility ultimately rests with our suppliers to establish and uphold their respective cybersecurity programs.
-The ability and availability of information to monitor the cybersecurity practices and controls of our suppliers is limited, and there can be no assurance that we can prevent or mitigate the risk of any compromise or failure in information systems, software, networks, and other assets owned or controlled by our suppliers.
+The ability and availability of information to monitor the cybersecurity practices and controls of our suppliers and third-party service providers is limited, and there can be no assurance that we can prevent or mitigate the risk of any compromise or failure in information systems, software, networks, and other assets owned or controlled by our suppliers and third-party service providers.
+The ability and availability of information to monitor the cybersecurity practices and controls of our suppliers and third party service providers is limited, and there can be no assurance that we can prevent or mitigate the risk of any compromise or failure in information systems, software, networks, and other assets owned or controlled by our suppliers and third party service providers.
 Although the Company attempts to manage its exposure to such events through the purchase of cyber liability insurance, such events are inherently unpredictable, and insurance may not be sufficient to protect the Company against all losses.
-There is no assurance that the Company's security systems or processes will prevent or mitigate future break-ins, tampering, security breaches or other cyber-related attacks.
+There is no assurance that the Company’s security systems or processes will prevent or mitigate future break-ins, tampering, security breaches or other cyber-related attacks.

 Cybersecurity Governance

-Our information security team works closely with key stakeholders, including regulators, government agencies, law enforcement, peer institutions, industry groups, and develops and invests in talent and innovative technology to manage cybersecurity risk.
+Our information security team works closely with key stakeholders, including regulators, government agencies, peer institutions, and industry groups, and develops and invests in talent and innovative technology to manage cybersecurity risk.

-When a cybersecurity threat or incident is identified, the Senior Vice President of Technology and the security team works closely with cross functional committees, leveraging subject matter expertise across the organization, as part of our incident response plans and promptly provides information to senior management, with the goal of timely assessing such incidents, determining applicable disclosure requirements and communicating with the Chairs of the Innovation and Technology Committee and the Audit Committee, regarding any significant cybersecurity incidents, including those experienced by third party service providers, which may pose significant risk to our business, customers, clients, associates and stakeholders, and continues to provide regular reports until such incidents are concluded.
-The above framework tracks and allows team members to monitor each incident throughout its lifecycle to ensure the Company is informed about and following cybersecurity incidents as they are mitigated and remediated.
-Post-incident reviews are also performed to determine if there are any additional controls that may feasibly be implemented to prevent recurrence.
+In the event that a cybersecurity threat or incident is identified, the Chief Technology Officer and the security team would work closely with cross functional committees, leveraging subject matter expertise across the organization, as part of our incident response plans and promptly provide information to senior management, with the goal of timely assessing such incidents, determining applicable disclosure requirements and communicating with the Chair of the Audit Committee regarding any significant cybersecurity incidents, including those experienced by third party service providers, which may pose significant risk to our business, customers, clients, associates and stakeholders, and continues to provide regular reports until such incidents are concluded.
+The above framework is designed to track and allow team members to monitor each incident throughout its lifecycle to ensure the Company is informed about and following cybersecurity incidents as they are mitigated and remediated.
+Post-incident reviews would also be performed to determine if there are any additional controls that may feasibly be implemented to prevent recurrence.

 Recently Filed